ssbb/tako/README.md

 ### Top plate

 Currently, you can only use MX-compatible sliders due to the housing orientation.
 Topre housings are designed for row stagger, and if you intend to use the same orientation for vertical stagger, you can't use dome strips, and there is no spacing between housings for screws.
-At the same time Topre sliders only allow one way keycap orientation.
+Additionally, Topre sliders only allow for one-way keycap orientation.
 Therefore, if you use the current top plate with Topre sliders, your keycaps will end up at a 90-degree angle.

 I am planning to add more top plate options soon.